 Brixton Cycles

 "Brixton Cycles wasn't just a place to fix bikes — it was a labour of love, a community hangout, and a haven for anyone who believed in two wheels over four.
 We gave it everything.
 For years, we have been at the coalface, all the while trying to keep cycling accessible in a city that doesn't always make it easy.
 But the truth is, between rising costs, a brutal economic climate, and a million other small battles, we just couldn’t make it work anymore."
 So goes the statement posted by the Brixton Cycles team.
-The news of this much-loved spot's fate will leave many south London cyclists feeling more deflated than a bike with a double puncture.
+The news of this much-loved spot's fate will have left many south London cyclists feeling more deflated than a bike with a double puncture.

 Crayford Stadium

 Wimbledon, Walthamstow, Catford... one by one, London greyhound racing tracks are falling away.
 Now add to that list Crayford, which ran its last race on 19 January 2025.
 First opening on a speedway track in 1930, a purpose-built stadium opened in 1986, flourishing during the heady days of going to the dogs.
-Not everyone will be heartbroken to see Crayford Stadium go, of course — some find greyhound racing to be a cruel sport, with calls to stop it altogether.
+Not everyone will be heartbroken to see Crayford Stadium go, of course — some find greyhound racing to be a cruel sport, with calls to cease it altogether.
 Nevertheless, another piece of the old London has bitten the dust.

 Cronx Brewery, Croydon

-Daniel of Ealing (closing soon)
+Daniel of Ealing

 High Hill Brewery and Tap, Walthamstow